Techtonica/curriculum/datetime/datetime.md

 ### Challenge

-- If you add (`date1 + date2`) or subtract (`date1 - date2`) two dates in Javascript, it returns the time difference in milliseconds.
+- If you add (`date1 + date2`) or subtract (`date1 - date2`) two dates in JavaScript, it returns the time difference in milliseconds.
 Can you write a function to subtract two dates but return the time difference in minutes?
 What about as a date object?

 ### Supplemental Materials